Technology and R&D&Ι

 - GMH Gruppe Georgsmarienhuette

-Elval Technology centre developed highly-resistant special products with non-skid properties.
-Elval also produces extra flat sheets with top-quality lacquer-coatings, products made of 100% recycled aluminium and products subjected to deep drawing and extrusion.
+Elval Technology Centre: develops customised alloys, highly resistant special products with non-skid properties, extra flat sheets with top-quality lacquer-coatings, products made of 100% recycled aluminium and deep drawing and extrusion products.